cda-tum/fiction/README.md

 ### Physical Simulation

-When a layout is compiled to the cell-level via the application of a technology-dependent gate library, it can be simulated using a physical model.
+When a layout is compiled to the cell level via the application of a technology-dependent gate library, it can be simulated using a physical model.
 Currently, the following simulation algorithms are implemented in *fiction*:

 - Silicon Dangling Bonds (SiDBs)